 Some of the modular home manufacturers prefer not to install the exterior trim and other finish materials on modular homes to ensure the safe transport of these structures.
 However, some homebuilders also do it to maximize the interior space of modular homes.
 So, make sure to install the exterior trim after assembling the modules of your new home.

-Your new modular home will be arriving to your building site as several pieces, which means that your local builder will have to finish sealing the structure from the on-site.
-There may be a few little gaps on the structure, which needs to be sealed and caulked properly.
+Your new modular home will arrive at your building site in several pieces.
+This means your local builder will have to finish sealing the structure on-site.
+There may be small gaps in the structure, which you will need to seal and caulk properly.

 Some of the exterior walls of your new modular home arrive at your building site with large gaps of siding or they may not even have siding.
 So, ask your local builder to install the siding, as it will ensure that there are no gaps between the marriage walls of your modular home.